moztw/www.moztw.org/README.md

 ## Development

 ### Using Vagrant (Best for new contributors)
-1. Clone this repository to your desired place.
-   If you are also new to Git, try GitHub client ([Windows](https://windows.github.com/), [Mac](https://mac.github.com/)).
+1. Make sure you have `git` available in your computer.
+If you are not sure, you can go to [Git website](http://git-scm.com/download) to download.
 2. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html) onto your system.
 3. Open Terminal.
-   Hit Windows-R, type `cmd` then hit Enter if you are on Windows.
+On Windows, open **Git Bash** instead.
-4. `cd [repo directory]` to reach the repository.
+4. Execute `cd [desired directory]` to get to the folder you want to keep the file.
+5. Run `git clone https://github.com/moztw/www.moztw.org.git` to clone the repository.
 5. Run `vagrant up`.
-This may take a while (approx. 15–30 minutes) as it needs to download a virtual machine image and all the other required packages to run.
+   This may take a while (approx. 15-20 minutes) as it needs to download a virtual machine image and all the other required packages to run.
 6. Run `vagrant exec grunt`.
    You will see the output will stay at `watch`.
 7. Open a web browser, go to `localhost:8000` and you can see the current website.
    You can modify the website contents and the changes will be reflected in seconds.
 8. To stop the script, go back to the terminal and hit Ctrl-C.
    Also if you want to stop the virtual machine running, run `vagrant halt`.